Bury St Edmunds: Sport

 The town's main football club, Bury Town, is the fourth oldest non-league team in England.
 They are members of the Isthmian League and have played at Ram Meadow since moving from Kings Road in the 1970s.

 Suffolk County Cricket Club play occasional games at the Victory Ground, which is also the home ground of Bury St Edmunds Cricket Club.
 The cricket club previously played at Cemetry Road.
 Bury St Edmunds Rugby Football Club has an extensive history, including the devastating plane crash that killed several members who had attended a 1974 Five Nations Championship match.
 Eastgate Amateur Boxing club was established in 1981.
 The club has been headquartered at various locations in and around the town, but are now training in an old World War I gym in Rougham.
 West Suffolk Swimming Club formed in 1998 from the merger of two local swimming clubs and operates from pools in Bury St Edmunds, Haverhill and Culford.
 West Suffolk Athletics Club are based at the West Suffolk College sports ground.

+Nowton Park hosts a parkrun every Saturday morning where runners, joggers and walkers can take part free-of-charge, supported by volunteers.
+A junior parkrun is held every Sunday morning at Ten Acre Field on the Moreton Hall estate, where 4-14 year olds can participate for free, cheered on by volunteers.
+A friendly running club called Bury St Edmunds Pacers welcomes runners of all abilities to join and holds regular running events.

+Media

+Local news and television programmes is provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter and the local relay transmitter.
+The town's local radio stations are BBC Radio Suffolk on 104.6 FM, Heart East on 96.4 FM and RWSfm on 103.3 FM, a community radio station that broadcast from the town.
+The local newspapers are the East Anglian Daily Times and Bury Free Press.